Undergraduate Academic Policies

 The federal definition for credit hours states, “A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than:

-The Monroe College policy on assignment of credit hours is modeled after the Carnegie unit system and applies to all undergraduate and graduate courses in all schools and programs, regardless of modality of instruction.
+The Monroe University policy on assignment of credit hours is modeled after the Carnegie unit system and applies to all undergraduate and graduate courses in all schools and programs, regardless of modality of instruction.
 Under this policy, there is a standard meeting time of 50 minutes per credit hour per week.
 All courses meet or exceed the federal requirements for credit hours.

 Grades